maurorosalesjr/Factory.Solution/ReadMe.md

 ## Description

-Enables Factory Forman to input new Engineers and their certifications.
+Enables Factory Foreman to input new Engineers and their certifications.
 As well as, being able to add Machines that get repaired by select engineers based on their certifications.

 ![SQL Design](Factory/wwwroot/img/SQLDesign.png "SQL Design")